Lake Success, N.Y. — Canon said it would ship the new EOS Rebel XSi, the successor to its consumer-level Rebel XTi digital SLR, to dealers this April.

 The 12.2-megapixel XSi camera will offer an improved autofocus sensor, 14-bit A/D conversion, a 3-inch live-view LCD and Canon’s new DIGIC III processor.
 The XSi is Canon’s first consumer-level SLR with live view and it can focus on an image without the reflex mirror coming down.

-Several features have migrated down from Canon's high-end 1D Mark III SLR including a highlight-tone priority mode and a high ISO noise-reduction function.
-An auto lighting optimizer will automatically correct image brightness and contrast.
+Several features have migrated down from Canon’s high-end 1D Mark III SLR including a highlight tone priority mode and a high ISO noise-reduction function.
+An auto lighting optimizer, available in all exposure modes, will automatically correct image brightness and contrast.
 According to Canon, it uses face-detection technology to prevent underexposure when a face is backlit.

 Additional features include a nine-point cross-type AF system, a 3.5 fps burst mode to 45 high resolution JPEGs or up to six RAW files.

 The XSi will be the first Rebel to use SD/SDHC memory cards rather than CF cards.
 The XSi also works with the LP-E5 lithium-ion battery pack, which Canon says offers 50 percent more exposures per charge than previous batteries.

 The XSi will be available in silver or black finishes.
 A body-only kit will retail for $799.
 For $899, Canon will bundle the EF -S18-55mm f/3.5-5.6 IS zoom lens.
 That lens will also be sold separately for $199.
 An EF-S55-250mm f/4-5.6 IS lens will also be offered separately for $299.